Non-established, new or emerging treatments and services policy

 Non-established, new or emerging treatments and services can be performed or supplied by:

 a qualified and registered medical practitioner, dentist, optometrist, physiotherapist, chiropractor, osteopath or podiatrist, or

-- a provider approved by WorkSafe to provide that service.
+a provider approved by WorkSafe to provide that service

-What information does the Agent require to consider paying for non-established, new or emerging treatments and services?
+What information does the agent require to consider paying for non-established, new or emerging treatments and services?

-For the Agent to consider paying the reasonable costs of non-established, new or emerging treatments and services, a request must be made in writing to the Agent and include the following information:
+For the agent to consider paying the reasonable costs of non-established, new or emerging treatments and services, a request must be made in writing to the agent and include the following information:

-diagnosis and relationship to the workrelated injury or illness
+diagnosis and relationship to the work-related injury or illness

-- evidence (NHMRC Level 1 or 2) that the proposed treatment or service will be safe and effective.
+evidence (NHMRC Level 1 or 2) that the proposed treatment or service will be safe and effective.
 In exceptional circumstances, consideration may be given to a request for a non-established, new or emerging treatment or service where evidence can be supplied that the proposed treatment is consistent with the Clinical Framework.
 Where multiple pieces of high level evidence exist, all the evidence will be reviewed to determine if the treatment is in the client's best interests

 details of all previously trialed treatments and services for this diagnosis and their measurable outcomes

 if established treatments and services have not been trialed, reasons for going directly to a non-established, new or emerging treatment or service must be given

 clinical indications for requested treatments or services

 description and expected costs of proposed treatment or service

 objective outcome measures to be used and timing of assessment

 expected outcomes from proposed treatment or service, including functional outcomes (such as return to work, increased independence in domestic duties, etc.) how and when effectiveness will be assessed

 future treatments and services planned if proposed treatment or service is successful or unsuccessful

 the urgency of the request

 the name and qualifications of the requesting provider

-the name, qualifications, skills and experience of the provider(s) performing the treatment or service.
+the name, qualifications, skills and experience of the provider(s) performing the treatment or service

 A request for non-established, new or emerging treatments and services will not be considered without the above information.

-When will the Agent respond to a request?
+When will the agent respond to a request?

-Advisor or Clinical Panel member.
+To assist the agent to make a decision regarding a request for non-established, new or emerging treatments and services, the request will be reviewed by a WorkSafe Medical Advisor or Clinical Panel member.
 The Medical Advisor or Clinical Panel member may contact the requesting medical practitioner to seek further information and/or discuss the proposed treatment or service prior to making a recommendation to the Agent regarding the request.
 The Agent will respond to the request when they have received the Medical Advisor or Clinical Panel member's recommendation.

 What are WorkSafe's invoicing requirements?

 Refer to the:

 What fees are payable for non-established, new or emerging treatments and services?

 WorkSafe will assess the expected cost information provided by the requesting providers for reasonable cost on a case by case basis.

 WorkSafe will communicate the reasonable cost to the requesting provider in writing in the treatment or service approval letter.

-In relation to non-established, new or merging treatments and services, what won't the Agent pay for?
+In relation to non-established, new or merging treatments and services, what won't the agent pay for?

-The Agent will not pay for:
+The agent will not pay for:

 off-label use of medication where there is insufficient evidence to support its use

-- prostheses costs for surgically implanted prostheses except where prior approval has been obtained
+prostheses costs for surgically implanted prostheses except where prior approval has been obtained

-- lokomat Body Weight Supported Treadmill Training (BWSTT) therapy (see the Evidence Review)
+lokomat Body Weight Supported Treadmill Training (BWSTT) therapy (see the Evidence Review)

-- telephone calls and telephone consultations between providers and workers, and between other providers, including hospitals
+telephone calls and telephone consultations between providers and workers, and between other providers, including hospitals

-- fees associated with cancellation or nonattendance
+fees associated with cancellation or non-attendance, treatments and services:

 which are part of any research project or experiment

-- subcontracted to, or provided by, a provider who is not a registered and approved WorkSafe provider
+subcontracted to, or provided by, a provider who is not a registered and approved WorkSafe provider

-- provided by telephone or other non face to face medium
+provided by telephone or other non face to face medium

 provided more than once on the same day to the same worker

 for a person other than the worker

 for a condition that existed before the work-related injury or illness or that is not a result of the work-related injury or illness